-The Bible takes its name from the Latin Biblia (book or books) which comes from the Greek Ta Biblia (the books) traced to the Phoenician port city of Gebal, known as Byblos to the Greeks.
-Writing and books became associated with Byblos because it was an exporter of papyrus used in writing) and the Greek name for papyrus was bublos, linking the city with the written word.
-Although the Bible is often considered a single, cohesive, work, it is actually an anthology of ancient writings by many different authors over many centuries which were collected in a single book.
+The Bible takes its name from the Latin Biblia ('book' or 'books') which comes from the Greek Ta Biblia ('the books') traced to the Phoenician port city of Gebal, known as Byblos to the Greeks.
+Writing and books became associated with Byblos because it was an exporter of papyrus (used in writing) and the Greek name for papyrus was bublos, linking the city with the written word.
+Although the Bible is often considered a single, cohesive, work, it is actually an anthology of ancient writings by many different authors over many centuries, which were collected in a single book.
 The Bible contains works of poetry, religious-themed narratives, philosophical musings such as The Book of Ecclesiastes, epistles, and the apocalyptic masterpiece known as The Book of Revelation.

-The common thread all these collected works have in common is the existence of an all-powerful deity who is the creator of the universe and has an interest in the personal lives and final fate of human beings.
+The common thread in all these collected works is the existence of an all-powerful deity who is the creator of the universe and has an interest in the personal lives and final fate of human beings.
 The books of the Christian Bible were arranged in the sequence one finds them in today to tell the story of the creation of the world by a supreme deity, the fall of man from paradise, and humanity's redemption by the Son of God but these books were not written in that sequence nor would the original authors of the Old Testament works have had that particular story in mind.

 Structure of the Bible

-It is difficult to accurately date the composition of the books which make up the Bible but scholars generally agree that the Pentateuch dates to the 10th and 6th centuries BCE and that the Tanakh was fixed as scripture well before the 1st century CE.
-The books of the Christian New Testament were composed between 60-110 CE (the Gospels) 45-130 CE (the Epistles) and 68-100 (The Book of the Revelation of St. John).
+It is difficult to accurately date the composition of the books which make up the Bible, but scholars generally agree that the Pentateuch dates to the 10th and 6th centuries BCE and that the Tanakh was fixed as scripture well before the 1st century CE.
+The books of the Christian New Testament were composed between 60-110 CE (the Gospels), 45-130 CE (the Epistles), and 68-100 (The Book of the Revelation of St. John).
 Many people of the ancient world, and even today, believe the Bible to have been written by God.
-It is held to be the best-selling book in history and has influenced religious thought world-wide for centuries.
+It is held to be the bestselling book in history and has influenced religious thought worldwide for centuries.

-Brief Synopsis and Commentary
+Brief Synopsis & Commentary

 The book of Genesis, the first book of the Old Testament, tells the story of the creation of the universe, the world, and humanity, the fall of man in the Garden of Eden, and the great flood which God sent on the world because of the evil of mankind.
-Following the flood, Noah's children re-populate the earth and the narrative then follows the stories of his descendents who are the Hebrew ancestors of the men who wrote the stories.
+Following the flood, Noah's children repopulate the earth and the narrative then follows the stories of his descendents who are the Hebrew ancestors of the men who wrote the stories.
 The tale of Joseph and his coat of many colors brings the Hebrews from their land of Canaan to Egypt where, the Book of Exodus explains, they became slaves.

 The New Testament focuses on the life and teaching of Jesus Christ, the son of God sent to redeem humanity from sin.
-Jesus is born of the virgin Mary and begins his ministry, preaching a direct and personal relationship with God, when he is about thirty years old.
+Jesus is born of the virgin Mary and begins his ministry, preaching a direct and personal relationship with God, when he is about 30 years old.
 He is betrayed by one of his followers and crucified by the Romans for inciting sedition.
-Three days after his death, he rises from the grave and acends to heaven to rule at the right hand of God the father.
+Three days after his death, he rises from the grave and ascends to heaven to rule at the right hand of God the father.
 In his place, he sends the Holy Spirit who will henceforth minister to believers on earth.
 The New Testament ends with the vision of the end of the world as told by John of Patmos.

-The first four books (Matthew, Mark, Luke, and John) are often believed to be eye-witness accounts of Jesus' ministry on earth but are not.
-The practice of writing under a famous person's name or, at least, attributing what one had written to someone better known, was well established at the time the gospels were written and it is probable that the authors chose the names of people who were already well respected in the Christian community to gain a wider acceptance of the material.
+The first four books (Matthew, Mark, Luke, and John) are often believed to be eyewitness accounts of Jesus' ministry on earth but are not.
+The practice of writing under a famous person's name or, at least, attributing what one had written to someone better-known was well established at the time the gospels were written, and it is probable that the authors chose the names of people who were already well respected in the Christian community to gain a wider acceptance of the material.

-Between 42-62 CE the apostle Paul traveled throughout the Mediterranean on his evangelical missions preaching the new religion of the risen Christ.
-The Bible itself in the Book of Acts and I Peter allude to the possibility, explored in depth in the late 19th and early 20th century, that Paul's version of Christianity was different from the message preached by Jesus of Nazareth.
-Paul (formerly Saul) of Tarsus was a Jewish pharisee of Tarsus (in modern day Syria) who claimed to have received a vision from God which convinced him of the reality of Jesus Christ as the risen son of the creator of the universe sent to earth to die for the sins of man.
+Between 42-62 CE Paul the Apostle traveled throughout the Mediterranean on his evangelical missions preaching the new religion of the risen Christ.
+The Bible itself in the Book of Acts and I Peter allude to the possibility, explored in depth in the late 19th and early 20th century CE, that Paul's version of Christianity was different from the message preached by Jesus of Nazareth.
+Paul (formerly Saul) of Tarsus was a Jewish pharisee of Tarsus (in modern-day Syria) who claimed to have received a vision from God which convinced him of the reality of Jesus Christ as the risen son of the creator of the universe sent to earth to die for the sins of man.

-Biblical Understanding and 19th Century Archaeology
+Biblical Understanding & 19th-century CE Archaeology

-The stories which the Bible relates were considered to be historically accurate and entirely unique until the mid 19th century CE when archaeologists discovered the civilizations of Mesopotamia and Egypt.
+The stories which the Bible relates were considered to be historically accurate and entirely unique until the mid-19th century CE when archaeologists discovered the civilizations of Mesopotamia and Egypt.
 The Bible, in fact, was considered the oldest book in the world until much older literature was discovered which told the same stories, in an earlier form, than those found in the Bible.
 Scholars had long known that the Bible was a compilation which had been gathered from earlier works and authorized under the Bishops of Rome but no one seemed to be aware that those works were drawn from even earlier pieces.
 No one could read Egyptian hieroglyphics until Jean Jacques Champollion (1790-1832 CE) deciphered them and the literature of Sumer was completely unknown to the modern world.

 The Bible claimed that God had made man "a little lower than the angels" (Psalm 8:5) while Darwin was claiming humans evolved from lower species.
-In 1882 CE the German philosopher Nietzsche published his work The Gay Science which famously argued "God is Dead - and we have killed him."
-Nietzsche's line is almost always taken out of context as a defiant repudiation of religion but, actually, he was only saying that advances in technology and knowledge throughout the 19th century had rendered the concept of God obsolete.
+In 1882 CE the German philosopher Nietzsche published his work The Gay Science, which famously argued "God is Dead - and we have killed him."
+Nietzsche's line is almost always taken out of context as a defiant repudiation of religion but, actually, he was only saying that advances in technology and knowledge throughout the 19th century CE had rendered the concept of God obsolete.
 Partly in response to such claims, museums and predominantly Christian societies in the west sent these teams of archaeologists to Mesopotamia to find hard evidence of the truth of the Bible.

 What they found instead was the ancient civilization of Mesopotamia and the rich literary heritage which had been buried under the sands for centuries.
 Iconic stories such as the Fall of Man and the Great Flood, they found, were not unique to the Bible at all but had already been written down centuries before the Hebrew scribes revised them in their own work.
 The great law code of Moses, thought to be the first in history, was discovered to have had a predecessor in the Law Code of Ur-Nammu and the more famous Code of Hammurabi.